Local and National Group Grief Support Groups

 GriefShare Group

 GriefShare is a friendly, caring group of people who will walk alongside you through one of life’s most difficult experiences.
 You don’t have to go through the grieving process alone.
 Thousands of GriefShare support groups meet weekly in your area.
-Visit or join a group at anytime and attend many meetings as you like.
+Visit or join a group at any time and attend as many meetings as you like.
 Find a GriefShare support group or event near you: https://www.griefshare.org/

 To find out more information or register for this seminar, visit the Knightstown Friends website (ktownfriends.com) or going to GriefShare.org (find our group by zip code 46148, Knightstown Friends).
 If you want to talk to a person, call or text Jennifer Cochrane at 317-696-0785 or email: [email protected].